JoelBChapmanII/wikimedia_api_proj/README.md

 docker compose up
 ```

-To stop the container and its processes run:
+To stop the container and clean up:

 ```bash
 docker compose down
 ```

-__Note:__ It would be best to eventually publish this to a registry but this work for a demonstration.
+__Note:__ It would be best to eventually publish this to a registry but this works for a demonstration.

 ## Usage